 The key is to start and finish the routine with minimal distraction.
-Completely cutting out distraction for someone with ADHD is unlikely.
+Completely cutting out distraction for someone with ADHD is unfair.

 Routines aren’t particularly exciting and you may want to spice it up.
 I don’t know what you find fun, but I have a pretty great Motown playlist and I usually put it on while I work out.
 Then, between sets I dance.
 I look ridiculous because I have no rhythm, but I find it shakes up the monotony.